2023 CORPS OF

 TO CONDON, OREGON

 The Corps of Discovery was the name of the specially-established unit of the United States Army that formed the nucleus of the Lewis and Clark Expedition that took place between May 1804 and September 1806.
-The 2022 Corps of Discovery Tour covers the same region in the Pacific Northwest and builds on the success of the "All British Road Meet" of 2020 and last year's inaugural Corps of Discovery Tour.
+The 2023 Corps of Discovery Tour covers the same region in the Pacific Northwest and builds on the success of the "All British Road Meet" of 2020 and the Corps of Discovery Tours of 2021 and 2022.

 You may participate in any car of any vintage from any country (notwithstanding the website name of all-british).
 We encourage vintage cars as the daily distances are not especially long, but drive what you like.

 This event is different in several good ways:

 There are no fees.
 You make your own lodging reservations (info below) and pay for your own food, beverage and gas.
-You pay us nothing.
+You pay me nothing.

 For those who don't like a lot of "structure" in their auto hobby events, your prayers have been answered.
 You can literally wake up the morning of the event and decide to participate (as long as you can still get lodging reservations).

 Here's an overview of how it is planned to go:

-For our overnight stop in Walla Walla you can make reservations at whatever accommodations you prefer, but we like the Marcus Whitman Hotel (make your reservation for the night of Friday, July 29, 2022, and note that you may have better luck getting a room by contacting them directly as opposed to trying to make a reservation online).
+For our overnight stop in Biggs Junction you can make reservations at whatever accommodations you prefer, but I'm staying at Dinty's Motor Inn (make your reservation in Biggs Junction for the night of Friday, October 6, 2023, and note that you may have better luck getting a room by contacting the motels directly as opposed to trying to make a reservation online).
+There are options - but only a couple - for lodging in Biggs Junction, and a web search will reveal all.